clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ## Public Certificates for Reporting and Analysis (AIA Crawler Results Webpage) **DELETE THIS TITLE**

 Move to here?
-This webpage separates all CA certificates that validate to COMMON into three categories. (**Note:** The file names have been shortened here for brevity.)
+This webpage separates all CA certificates that validate to COMMON into three categories. (**Note:** )

 ### Federal Common Policy Tree File (CSV) (FederalCommonPolicyTree.csv)  **Make a 4th level heading, etc.**